RETURN TO UFO PAGE | E-MAIL ME

 I'll have it sent from some obscure civilian research scientist, whom I've named

-as one Doctor Eliot Turner.
-I know I'm taking a chance by naming this guy as
+Doctor Eliot Turner.
+I know I'm taking a chance by naming this guy as the originator

-the originator of the letter, but since I don't identify which facility he's
+of the letter, but since I don't identify which facility he's working at and

-working at and as the name Turner isn't all that uncommon, I thought it would
+as the name Turner is reasonably common, I thought it would be difficult to

-be difficult to authenticate the existence of the man after all this time.
-That
+authenticate the existence of the man after all this time.
+That should be enough

 It has to be credible, somewhat routine in nature, and believable, yet be extraordinary